Keystone Sanitation Landfill

 19th Congressional District

 Current Site StatusOn September 21, 2010 EPA issued the third Five-Year Review Report for the Keystone Sanitation Landfill Superfund Site (Site).
-The review found that the remedy had addressed the immediate threats and there were no current exposures to Site-related contaminants.
-As such, the review found the remedy was protective of human health and the environment in the short-term and was expected to be fully protective when the cleanup goals are achieved.
+The review found that the remedy had addressed the immediate threats and that there were no current exposures to Site-related contaminants.
+Therefore, the review found the remedy is protective of human health and the environment in the short-term and is expected to be fully protective when the cleanup goals are achieved.
 As required, a similar review must be conducted every five years.

 In addition to addressing groundwater contaminated by volatile organic contaminants (VOCs), the Site remedy includes a source control component to ensure that the landfill is not a continued source of contamination to the groundwater.
 The main component of the source control remedy involves the operation of an enhanced landfill gas extraction system.
 The gas extraction system has been operating since May 2003.
 The system works by applying a vacuum to a series of gas wells to pull VOCs and methane to the surface as vapor or gas which is then treated in an enclosed flare at high temperatures to destroy contaminants.
 Monitoring of the gas extraction system is being conducted as required.
 From May 2003 through present, it is estimated that the system has removed more than 2,600 pounds of certain target VOCs from the landfill.
 The list of target VOCs was developed based on the groundwater contaminants of concern.